Bollywood pays tribute to "king of romance"

 "My mind is filled with hundreds of private and personal moments that we all spent together during this large association with him," actor Amitabh Bachchan, who worked on several films with Chopra, wrote in a blog post.

-Born in 1932 in Lahore, now in Pakistan, Chopra was favoured by leading Indian actors, with his movies seen as a sure-fire way to become a hit with audiences.
+Born in 1932 in Lahore, now in Pakistan, Chopra was favored by leading Indian actors, with his movies seen as a sure-fire way to become a hit with audiences.

 "They shall ever remain stored within us and like all other memories shall give value and belief to what we shared together," Bachchan added.